University of FloridaSolutions for Your Life

 Swath-width-per-nozzle (in feet)

 Step 5.
-Fill the sprayer's tank with clean water, then approach the test-run area at operating speed with the boom shut-off valve open (sprayer putting out clean water).
+Fill the sprayer's tank with clean water, then approach the test-run area at operating speed with the boom shut-off valve open (sprayer applying clean water).

 Step 6.
-Using a stopwatch or a watch with a second hand, begin timing the moment you enter the test-run area.
-As precisely as possible, stop timing when you pass the end flag of the test-run area.
+Using a stopwatch or a watch with a second hand, begin timing the moment the sprayer enters the test-run area.
+As precisely as possible, stop timing when the sprayer passes the end flag of the test-run area.
+For added precision, repeat the test and average the times.
 It's easier to have a second person conduct the timing (Figure 4).

 Step 7.
 Record the number of seconds elapsed during the test run.
 If there is any doubt about the time, repeat Step 6 until you are confident of an accurate time.

 Step 8.
 Park the sprayer and set the brake, but keep the engine rpm at the same setting used on the test course.
-Continue to run the pump and keep the boom shut-off valve open, so the sprayer is still putting out clean water.
+Continue to run the pump and keep the boom shut-off valve open, so the sprayer is still applying clean water.

 Step 9.
 From the nozzle-uniformity check, select a nozzle whose output closely represents the average calculated for all nozzles on the boom.
 This calibration nozzle will serve as a good indicator of overall boom performance.